Luxury cruise train The Blue Train departing from Cape Town,

 in operation.
 The main network has international connections

 All the connections carry at least some freight.
-The connection with
+There are no regular

-international connections have regular passenger services, though most
+international passenger services, though many of the international

 For several years, negotiations have been taking place to award

 operating concessions to private operators on several Transnet lines.

 As part of an initiative by the African Union, a new high speed

 railway is proposed from Pretoria via Gabarone in Botswana to

 standard (1435mm) gauge inter-city and commuter railway between

 Pretoria and Johannesburg, with a link to Johannesburg International

 - StarLine Namibian passenger train operator